Low Season Diving in Phuket

 Diving Options for Wet season in Phuket

-Our day trips to the sites like Racha Noi/Yai & Phi Phi still run all year round, with most of the monsoonal weather arriving from the West.
+Our day trips to the sites like Racha Noi/Yai & Phi Phi still run all year round.
+Most of the monsoonal weather arriving from the West.
 Of course, the weather is not always ‘perfect’ in the wet season and the oceans may be a little bumpy on the boat trip to and back from the dive sites.
-A lot of our dive sites though do offer good protection from the weather coming from the west & once you reach the sites the oceans will be nice and calm and mostly flat.
+A lot of our dive sites though do offer good protection from the weather coming from the west.
+Once you reach the sites the oceans will be nice and calm and mostly flat.
 Wet-season can also surprise us with many days being just as nice as our dry season.

 Phi Phi & Shark Point